KSardana3/CS-4641/index.md

 ![DickyCode](https://github.com/KSardana3/CS-4641/blob/gh-pages/CointegrationCode.jpg)

+For each cluster, we run Dicky-Fuller Test on different pairs of stocks and look for the lowest p-value returned from the test.
+The two lowest p-value pairs were AIZ (Assurant) & ECL (Ecolab) and MPC (Marathon) & PRU (Prudential).

 In order to implement the ridge regression model, we chose two stocks that are known to be highly correlated: Ford and GM.
 Using those, we trained our Ridge regression using 4/5 of the prices of these stocks.
 Using these weights, we fit our model onto the testing data and plotted our results.
 These are shown on the figure below:

 ![Index](https://raw.githubusercontent.com/KSardana3/CS-4641/gh-pages/GetImage5.png)